Xenozoic Tales: Animated television series

 In 1993 Nelvana adapted Xenozoic Tales into an animated television show for CBS Kids.
 The show lasted for one season of thirteen episodes.
 While not a direct adaptation of the comic book series, many of the episodes featured stories taken directly from Xenozoic Tales.
 The show has developed a cult following and is currently available to watch in the U.S. through Amazon Video.

 Collected editions

-The original series has been collected multiple times, starting with Kitchen Sink Press in 1989, Dark Horse Comics in 2003, and eventually being collected in a single volume by Flesk Publications in 2013.
+The original series has been collected multiple times, starting with Kitchen Sink Press in 1989, Dark Horse Comics in 2003, and eventually in a single volume by Flesk Publications in 2013.
 Flesk also released a limited edition hardcover of the book after raising funds through Kickstarter.
 An Artists Edition was released by IDW Publishing in August 2013 and contains oversized reprints of the original art from issues #9–14 of the series.
 While these collections all contain the complete original series written by Mark Schultz, only the Kitchen Sink Press releases contain the backup stories drawn by Steve Stiles, though in 2012 Flesk Publications made it clear they were hunting for the original art from his stories for a future release.

 The Epic Comics colorized issues and the Topps Comics series have never been released in collected form.